ethstorage/es-node/README.md

 ## Getting started

-In order to prepare for storage mining, you need to prepare a miner account as the recipient of mining rewards.

-You must also provide a private key as a signer for the mining result transactions.
+In order to get ready for storage mining, you need to prepare a miner account as the recipient of mining rewards and a private key as a signer for the mining result transactions.

+It is recommended to use different accounts for the signer and the miner.

 Note that you need to have some ETH balance in the account of the private key as the gas fee to submit transactions.

-It is recommended to use different accounts for the signer and the miner.

 ### How to launch an es-node with binary